 When it comes to planning the most important day of your life, the decisions are endless.
 Of the various choices you will need to make, one of the most important is the “where.”
-Five years ago, a New York City wedding meant a Manhattan wedding.
-But with the dramatic changes over the last few years, Brooklyn has grown tremendously as a viable—and some might argue, highly desirable—wedding locale.
+Comparing possible wedding locations thoroughly is a good place to start.
+Ten years ago, a New York City wedding meant a Manhattan wedding.
+But with the dramatic changes over the last decade, Brooklyn has grown tremendously as a viable—and some might argue (present company included!), highly desirable—wedding locale.

 Cost: Every venue is different—some offer a blank canvas, while others include everything from food and beverage to rentals and event management.
 Let’s assume that whichever borough you select, you’ll want all of your wedding vendors to be from that borough (for example, if you are hosting a Brooklyn wedding, you might hire a Brooklyn-based photographer, etc.).
-According to some recent articles, the total average cost of a Manhattan wedding is more than 60% higher than a Brooklyn wedding: $65,000 in Manhattan vs. $40,000 in Brooklyn.
+According to some recent articles, the total average cost of a Manhattan wedding can be more than $40,000 higher than a Brooklyn wedding: around $88,000 in Manhattan vs. roughly $48,000 in outer boroughs.
 That’s a BIG difference!
 The higher cost of Manhattan can be attributed to higher costs of doing business and a pre-established reputation.
-Some people may highly value Manhattan’s pre-established reputation, while others may not be on board with paying an additional 60% for it.
+Some people may highly value Manhattan’s pre-established reputation, while others may not be on board with paying an additional cash for it.
 Winner: Brooklyn

-Hotel Options: For most weddings, out of town guests and some locals will need hotel accommodations.
+Hotel Options: For most wedding locations, out of town guests and some locals will need hotel accommodations.
 Manhattan easily wins the battle on sheer number of hotels, with more than 250 options, while Brooklyn offers less than half that number.
 In addition, Manhattan sports a wide array of boutique hotels while Brooklyn falls shy in this capacity.
 With regard to price, Brooklyn hotels typically have a lower cost per night than Manhattan.
-For example, looking at a weekend stay in August 2013, the Marriott in downtown Brooklyn charges $299 per night, whereas the comparable New York Marriott Marquee charges $359 per night for the same exact weekend.
+For example, looking at a weekend stay in August 2017 for a room with one King sized bed, the Marriott in downtown Brooklyn charges $207 per night, whereas the comparable New York Marriott Marquis charges $351 per night for the same exact weekend.
+(Tip: check with your venue beforehand, and you may discover they have partnerships with hotels and other vendors that may be useful to you!)
 If you have your heart set on a Brooklyn wedding but want to take advantage of the Manhattan hotels, don’t fear!
 One way to offer your guests the “full New York experience” is to have them stay in a Manhattan hotel and experience the incredibly easy ride between Manhattan and Brooklyn.
 Winner: Manhattan